Abdullah-Alsmari/workmanager-start/README.md

 Introduction
 ------------

-At I/O 2018 Google announced [Android Jetpack](https://developer.android.com//jetpack/),
-a collection of libraries, tools and architectural guidance to accelerate and simplify the development of great Android apps.
-One of those libraries is the [WorkManager library](https://developer.android.com/topic/libraries/architecture/workmanager/).
+[WorkManager library](https://developer.android.com/topic/libraries/architecture/workmanager/).
 The WorkManager library provides a unified API for deferrable one-off or recurring background tasks that need guaranteed execution.
 You can learn more by reading the